build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 A hero does not share information, has difficulty transferring knowledge through socialization, and does not create opportunities for the people around.
 A hero is only there to be called upon to save the day, whatever their activity.
 I have spoken a lot about this topic in my presentations in Brazil, and I am surprised by the number of people who say they work with "heroes" in their organizations and who identify with the negative aspects of heroism.

 Numerous practices can be applied to avoid heroism, such as pair programming, group programming (MOB programming), monitoring review meetings, game days, group whiteboard sessions, and more.
-An organization ready to Deploy on Fridays understands that team culture and environment matter more than individual skill.
+An organization ready to deploy on Fridays understands that team culture and environment matter more than individual skill.
 By embracing DevOps culture and encouraging practices that maximize knowledge sharing, **the organization fights heroism in favor of empowered and autonomous teams**.